 “Marketing” is a broad term that covers a variety of different career paths.
 From advertising to public relations to market research, there are many opportunities that fall under the umbrella of marketing as an industry, but the thing that ties all of them together is the need to understand your consumer.
-Putting yourself in somebody else’s shoes is a valuable skill to have in any career, but the ability to use that skill to translate customer needs to successful marketing plans is invaluable.
+Putting yourself in somebody else’s shoes is a valuable skill to have in any career, but the ability to use that skill to translate customer needs into successful marketing plans is invaluable.

 Taking a product or service and being able to associate that product or service with a larger brand is the foundation of marketing.
-The end goal is for the consumer to look beyond the price and focus on the benefits of engaging with you, whether that is through a purchase, a subscription, or simply a continued relationship.
+The end goal is for the consumer to look beyond the price and focus on the benefits of engaging with you, whether that is through purchase, a subscription, or simply a continued relationship.